How inflation affects you and the economy

 Your dollar will buy less

-Some groups have, of course, touted the seemingly positive fact that wages are rising due to inflation.
-This, however, is misleading.
-A rise in nominal wages does not necessarily mean a rise in real wages.
-If wages are rising, but much slower than the rise in the cost of living, purchasing power becomes eroded and individuals grow poorer in return over time.
-The BLS actually already announced that while wages have risen in the 12 months prior to June, inflation has actually risen at a higher rate, effectively giving workers a pay cut.
+If wages are rising but at a slower rate than the rise in the cost of living, individuals are poorer in the longrun.
+In fact, the BLS announced that while wages have risen in the last 12 months before June, inflation has risen at a faster pace, effectively giving workers a pay cut.

 Effects of inflation may, of course, not be significant at lower rates.
-However, over time and at higher rates it is hard to deny such effects.
+However, over time and at higher rates, it is hard to deny such effects.

 There will be more uncertainty

-Uncertainty is especially pronounced when inflation is volatile.
-When consumers and producers have a hard time predicting inflation, economic transactions become more costly.
-Lenders, for example, may increase the cost of lending to businesses, i.e., add an inflation risk premium, which may affect capital formation in the economy and overall business planning.
+Lenders may, for example,increase the cost of lending to businesses, i.e., add an inflation risk premium, which may affect capital formation in the economy and overall business planning.
 Moreover, individuals invest resources and time in trying to shield themselves from the impacts of inflation, instead of focusing on more productive activities.

-In addition, uncertainty about inflation has the potential to mess with the price mechanism that directs decisions in the market.
-Normally, changes in prices are a signal to producers to either invest more or fewer resources into producing a certain product.
 However, with inflation, “producers face a new problem: changes in prices may be due to changes in people’s underlying preferences and knowledge, or they could be the (temporary) result of inflation.”
 This may lead to the misallocation of resources if producers are unable to decipher such differences.

 Conclusion